sergei-grechanik/st-graphics/README.md

 Default shortcuts:
 - `Ctrl+Shift+RightClick` to preview the clicked image in feh.
 - `Ctrl+Shift+MiddleClick` to see debug info (image id, placement id, etc).
-- `Ctrl+Shift+F1` to enter graphics debug mode.
-It will show bounding boxes, general info, and will also print logs to stderr.
+- `Ctrl+Shift+F1` to toggle graphics debug mode.
+It has three states: 1) no debugging; 2) show general info and print logs to stderr; 3) print logs and show bounding boxes.
 - `Ctrl+Shift+F6` to dump the state of all images to stderr.
 - `Ctrl+Shift+F7` to unload all images from ram (but the cache in `/tmp` will be preserved).